Kaf1018Zhang/Power_Outages_Analysis/README.md

 Singificant level: 0.05

 Accoring to the graph, my idea is somehow reflected ( the Amount of peak demand lost might be biased and lower when the reason is equipment failure).

+The observed value is 0.44.
 By making permutation test with TVD as test statistic, I got a p-value of 0.
 So we reject the null hypothesis and conclude that the missingness of Amount of peak demand lost is likely to depend on the reason category of power outage.

 <iframe
   src="data/f6.html"